01 May How to Handle Your Startup Finances Like a Pro

-One of the biggest challenges startup founders and small-scale business owners face is maintaining a strong financial infrastructure for their business.
+Managing their startup finances and keeping a strong financial infrastructure for their business is one of the biggest challenges startup founders and small-scale business owners face.
 According to forentrepreneurs.com, one of the most common reasons startups fail is because they mismanaged the funds they had.

 Here’re lessons we learned about fundraising, bookkeeping, taxation, and founder’s remuneration.

 The best place to raise money from is your customers

 “Of those who submit business plans to venture capital investors, less than one percent will get the money they seek.” — HUFFPOST.